2nd Surgical Oncology Advanced Practitioner Conference

 Houston, Texas 77030

-The target audience includes physician assistants, nurse practitioners, clinical nurse specialists, and other healthcare professionals involved in the management of patients in surgical oncology.
+The target audient includes Physician Assistants, Nurse Practitioners, Clinical Nurse Specialists, RNs, CRNAs, and other healthcare professionals involved in the management of patients in surgical oncology.

 Agendas are subject to change because we are always striving to improve the quality of your educational experience.
 MD Anderson may substitute faculty with comparable expertise on rare occasions necessitated by illness, schedule conflicts and so forth.